ntu-aris/caric/index.md

 ```
 The compilation may report errors due to missing depencies or some packages in CARIC are not yet registered to the ros package list.
 This can be resolved by installing the missing dependencies (via `sudo apt install <package>` or `sudo apt install ros-$ROS_DISTRO-<ros_package_name>)`), then/or try `catkin build` again as the compiled packages are added to dependency.

 ##  3.3.
-Test the baseline cooperative inspection method
+Run the flight test

-We propose a baseline inspection method on top of our simulator in the software stack.
-Please run it with this command:
+To make sure the code compiles and runs smoothly, please launch the example flight test with some pre-defined fixed trajectories:

 ```bash
 source ~/ws_caric/devel/setup.bash